The Cost of Convenience: Can Your Business Afford Free Delivery?

 The trick is once again commitment.
 First up, to getting your margin calculations right from the off.
 Second, putting aside time to keep tracking and adjusting on an ongoing basis.

 Focus on what your business can offer, and you might just be surprised at how achievable some of those demanding delivery times may be.

 Keep one eye on the clock

 Offering a late cut off point for free next day delivery is simpler than most retailers expect.

 The reality is many distribution centres are happy to take stock right up until 10pm or later if you take the time to ask them.
 You just have to make sure your staff can get down there and hand the stock over.

 Instead of staffing your warehouse 8am till 2pm, staff it 4pm till 10pm.
 Recruiting staff for a later shift could equal a major customer convenience, helping to keep those demanding customers coming back.

+Commit to convenience.
 Providing convenient delivery isn’t always exciting.
 Putting in tougher hours, keeping an eye on the margins, and spending time building smart relationships with suppliers all take time, effort and investment.